On Friday, March 14, 2014, Councilwoman Chauna

 "We are excited to be the first location in North Baton Rouge to have Satsuma trees as part of the City Citrus

-Program,” said Councilwoman Chauna Banks-Daniel.
+Program,” said Councilwoman Chauna Banks.
 “Through the City Citrus

 Program we are able to bring fruit trees that will be maintained and harvested by the Scotlandville community, benefitting the health of our residents and beautifying our community,” said Chauna.